HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 #### PWA Builder

 <a hreflang="en" href="https://www.pwabuilder.com/">PWA Builder</a> is an open-source project that can help web developers to build Progressive Web Apps and package them for app stores like the Microsoft Store and Google Play Store.
 It starts by reviewing a provided URL to check for an available manifest, service worker, and SSL.

-At the moment of this writing (October 2021) <a hreflang="en" href="https://twitter.com/pwabuilder/status/1454250060326318082?s=21">on the 200k last URLs reviewed (3 months' timeslot) by PWA Builder</a>:
+<a hreflang="en" href="https://twitter.com/pwabuilder/status/1454250060326318082?s=21">PWA Builder reviewed 200k URLs over a 3 month timeslot</a> and discovered that:

 - 75% had a manifest detected
 - 11.5% had a service worker detected
-- 9.6% are installable PWAs from the browser (manifest+SW+https)
+- 9.6% are installable PWAs from the browser (manifest and SW and https)

 #### Bubblewrap